Applications are open for 2017!

 When do I set up for the sale?

-For the Holiday show: Friday, December 5 set up between 12 PM and 3PM, tear down between 8 and 9PM.
+Friday, December 1 set up between 12 PM and 3PM, tear down between 8 and 9PM.
 Note: Unloading prior to the show must be done by 2 PM, with your car parked and away from the loading areas.

 Do I need my own table coverings?